Artillery sound ranging: Basic equipment setup

 The basic method is to use microphones in pairs and measure the difference in the time of arrival of a sound wave at each microphone in the pair (inner microphones are members of two pairs).
 From this a bearing to the origin of the sound can be found from the point midway between the two microphones.
 The intersection of at least three bearings will be the location of the sound source.

-Figure 1 illustrates the basic system.